WoTTsecurity/agent/docs/examples/screenly/README.md

 ## Installing WoTT agent on Screenly OSE

 First you will need a Screenly OSE (the free version) device if you do not already.
 Follow the instructions to install Screenly OSE on your Raspberry Pi [here](https://www.screenly.io/ose/).
-We reccommend you follow the first option and use something like Etcher to flash the SD card with the Screenly OSE disk image .
+We reccommend you follow the first option and use something like Etcher to flash the SD card with the Screenly OSE disk image.
-**Note** Screenly OSE will overwrite your OS.
+**Note:** Screenly OSE will overwrite your OS.

 When the Raspberry Pi reboots, it will take you to the Screenly OSE network configuration.
 You will need to access the SSID as you would a wifi network and enter the password shown.